@glowless.co Spoiler alert: wear the patch 💁🏻♀️

 3) Avoid Sugary Drinks

 Run away!
 Always avoid drinking any sugary, alcoholic drinks.
 Sugar causes dehydration in the body, which means you are increasing dehydration and it’s effects, since alcohol causes that too.
 Specific drinks to avoid include wine (especially red wine), pre-mixed drinks, spritzers, sugar-based alcoholic seltzers, and malt liquors.
 We recommend sticking to clear spirits such as vodka and tequila, and using soda water or other sugar-less mixers as needed.
+Check out our blog post on the best alcohols for asian flush.

 4) The Night Cap